Wyze Thermostat and C-wire (What You Need To Know?).

 3. Sometimes you’ll not see the C-wire but it can be found tucked behind the back of the thermostat.

-Note: Don’t focus on the color because the C-wire hasn’t a standardized color so it’s different from one HVAC to another, but generally it’s black or blue.
+Note: Don’t focus on the color because the C-wire isn’t a standardized color so it’s different from one HVAC to another, but generally it’s black or blue.

 What to do if you don’t have a C-wire?

-You can solve this issue by connecting a new wire between the furnace and your Wyze thermostat (your furnace need to have a C terminal)
+You can solve this issue by connecting a new wire between the furnace and your Wyze thermostat (your furnace needs to have a C terminal).

 Warning 1: This process will require you to turn OFF power to your HVAC system before connecting or running any wiring.

-Warning 2: If you’re not comfortable with wiring tasks and you’re not a good Do-It-Yourself person I recommend you to hire a professional electrician to do this task.
+Warning 2: If you’re not comfortable with wiring tasks and you’re not a Do-It-Yourself person I recommend hiring an HVAC professional to do this task.

 As we said before the Wyze thermostat comes with a C-wire adapter in the box destined to the category of people who don’t have a C-wire installed in their house.